-The Research Ethics Committee of the University of Trento has the main function of evaluating and expressing opinions on research projects involving humans presented by individual researchers or research groups belonging to the University or to affiliated Institutions, which imply risks for psychological and physical well-being of participants involved, and which may possibly also limit their right to privacy and information.
+The Research Ethics Committee of the University of Trento has the main function of evaluating and expressing opinions on research projects involving human subjects presented by individual researchers or research groups belonging to the University or to affiliated Institutions, which imply risks for psychological and physical well-being of participants involved, and which may possibly also limit their right to privacy, information and autonomus decision-making.

 In the performance of its duties, the Research Ethics Committee complies, taking a pluralist view, with national, European and international regulations, codes of conduct and codes of ethics.
 It is inspired by the principles established on the basis of good clinical practice and experiments involving human participants, bearing in mind the current version of the Declaration of Helsinki.

-The Ethics Committee also aims to stimulate awareness raising initiatives on ethical issues for all University members and the entire community of citizens.
+The Research Ethics Committee also aims to foster awareness raising initiatives on ethical issues for all University members and the entire community of citizens.

-All research projects involving experiments with human beings which imply a risk for the participants must be submitted to the Research Ethics Committee for approval.
+All research projects involving experiments with human subjects which imply a risk for the participants must be submitted to the Research Ethics Committee for approval.

-Approval requests can be submitted by the Principal Investigator (PI) of the research project, who has to be a member of UniTrento or employed within a grant or a contract lasting at least as long as the project.
+Approval requests can be submitted by the Principal Investigator (PI) of the research project, who has to be a member of UniTrento or employed within a grant or a contract lasting at least the entire duration of the project.

 The application includes:

-- a document containing the request for approval of a research protocol, the description of all the aspects of the protocol, and a declaration of commitment signed by the PI of the research project
+- one file with the approval request form, the description of all aspects of the protocol and a declaration of commitment signed by the PI of the research project;

-The documents must be sent to the Committee's secretariat by email in pdf format, by 2 separate files, 1 for the request and 1 for attachments, and must include scanned copies of all signed declarations, by the deadline scheduled in the Calendar available in the download box.
+The documents must be sent to the Committee's secretariat by email in pdf format, by 2 separate files, 1 for the request and 1 for attachments, and must include scanned copies of all signed declarations, by the deadline scheduled in the Calendar available at the bottom of the page.

-For each meeting of the Ethics committee has been set is a deadline to submit documents.
-The submission of documents by the deadline does not ensure that your documents will be examined in the upcoming meeting, because the agenda is drafted based on the number of requests in chronological order.
-Based on article 12 of its operational regulation, the Committee has to answer by three months from submission date.
+The submission of documents by the deadline does not ensure that your documents will be examined in the upcoming meeting, since the agenda is drafted based on the number of requests in chronological order.

 The Secretariat reserves the right to not submit to the Committee incomplete protocols or requests drafted on outdated templates.

-Changes to approved research protocols must be submitted by the PI of the research project to the President of the Ethics committee through the committee secretariat (segreteriacomitatoetico [at] unitn.it).
+Amendments to approved research protocols must be submitted by the PI of the research project to the President of the Research Ethics Committee through the Committee secretariat (segreteriacomitatoetico [at] unitn.it).
 The request must be drafted in Italian.

-Requests must be drafted using the template provided by the Ethics Committee which is available for download in the Reserved area.
+Amendments must be drafted using the template provided by the Research Ethics Committee which is available for download in Infoservizi.
 Templates are available for:

-- notifications of changes in the research team
+- notification of changes in the research team;

-PIs of the projects are required to download up-to-date templates every time they wish to submit a new approval request.
+PIs are required to download up-to-date templates for each amendment submission.
 The Committee reserves the right to update templates periodically according to current legal provisions or requirements for new types of research studies.

-The documents must be sent to the Committee's secretariat by email in pdf format in due time and must include scanned copies of all signed declarations.
+Documents must be sent to the Committee's secretariat by email in pdf format in due time and must include scanned copies of all signed declarations.
 The Committee secretariat reserves the right to not submit to the President incomplete documents or requests drafted on outdated templates.